unitsSpaceLab/archimede_rover/docker/README.md

 # Build and Run
 ## Build Image
-To build the docker image from Dockerfile, execute the following whitin the Dockerfile's directory. \
+To build the docker image from Dockerfile, execute the following whitin the 'Dockerfile' file's directory. \
 ```docker build . -t ros-archimede```

 ## Run Container